Quick navigation:

 Use this 6-point check before any AI image hits menus or ads:

-• Compare side-by-side with the real dish on the pass.
+• Compare the AI image side-by-side with the real dish on the pass.

 • Confirm portion size, plate, and key garnishes match service.